ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/session/how-to/clear-a-session.dotnet.markdown

-# Session : How to clear a session?
+# Session: How to clear a session?

 To clear session state, that is to stop tracking entities and remove all pending commands, etc. `Clear` method is used from `Advanced` session operations.